-The Shen lab was established in December 2019.
-It is a part of the Institute of Insect Sciences & Evolutionary and Organismal Biology Research Center at Zhejiang University.
+The Shen lab is a part of the Institute of Insect Sciences & Evolutionary and Organismal Biology Research Center at Zhejiang University.
 We believe that genome sequences, which are often used to understand the biodiversity that is essential to all aspects for the study of evolution and biology in general, are rich archives of history and function.
 Research in the lab focuses on utilizing computational approaches and genome-scale data to shed light on questions in molecular phylogenetics, evolutionary biology, comparative genomics, and bioinformatics.